 Highlight the keywords.
 If you have scannable content like this one, it makes it easy to grasp the core intent of your message with highlighted keywords.
 When your users are busy scrolling past countless content pieces online, highlighting your main points make the article stand out.

 The reader may read through entirely and keep them on the site for a long time, likely leading them to other related content pieces on your site.

-White Space: White space makes it easy to skim through the content giving it a professional look, easy on the eyes, and better control to the user.
+White Space: White space makes it easy to skim through the content giving it a professional look, easy on the eyes, and better control for the user.
 It makes the user want to stop and pick up a few valuable points leading to better engagement and conversions.
-It also removes distractions, especially if the other design or content elements are loud or necessary considering the design or the industry your brand fits in.
+It also removes distractions, especially if the other design or content elements are loud or necessary, considering the design or the industry your brand fits in.